Two-faced is not limited to a Batman movie. Humanity is two-faced. There exist good and bad individuals and those that exhibit both grace and malice.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Two-faced Humanity – Depraved Priests and Kind Criminals
+Please use the Social Network links just below to share this information from The Explanation, Two-faced Humanity – Depraved Priests and Kind Criminals